Through the fields as it looked at the Westfield Avenue line

 Image from Charles D. Heseltine Collection

 In 1939, the Federal government began to develop Dow Air Field, and the Westland Avenue track of the trolley line had to be abandoned.
-This trackage had tied connected the Hammond Street and the Highlands lines.
+This trackage had ties connecting the Hammond Street and the Highlands lines.
 This caused the line to make adjustments, resulting in some sections of the trackage being terminated.

 No. 52, one of the many single-truck, Birney safety cars